 New England Water Environment Association (NEWEA): www.newea.org.
 NEWEA is based in Woburn, Mass., and focuses on wastewater issues.
 It offers conferences, technical trainings, a quarterly journal, and regional links.

 www.neiwpcc.org.
-Founded by the U.S. Congress, governed by the seven New England states, NEIWPCC conducts programs in research, pollution control, source water protection, wastewater, wetlands ecology, and many more, including programs for youth and continuing education for professionals.
+Founded by the U.S. Congress, governed by the six New England states and New York, NEIWPCC conducts programs in research, pollution control, source water protection, wastewater, wetlands ecology, and many more, including youth programs and training for wastewater certification and continuing education.

 North East Biosolids & Residuals Association (NEBRA):www.nebiosolids.org.
 NEBRA is a nonprofit, interstate organization focused on environmentally sound, publicly-supported recycling of biosolids (nutrient-rich organic by-products of wastewater treatment) and other organic residuals such as paper pulp for soil amendment and renewable energy generation.